 Photorefractive keratectomy, or PRK, is a type of refractive surgery.
-This surgery corrects nearsightedness, farsightedness, and astigmatism (also known as refractive error).
-When people think of laser vision correction, LASIK is usually the procedure that comes to mind.
+This surgery corrects nearsightedness, farsightedness, blurry vision, and astigmatism (also known as refractive error).
+When people think of laser vision correction, LASIK eye surgery is usually the procedure that comes to mind.
 PRK is another option for laser vision surgery for patients who are not candidates for LASIK.

-After the surgery is complete, your ophthalmologist will place a “bandage” contact lens over your eye to help it heal.
+After PRK eye surgery, your ophthalmologist will place a “bandage” contact lens over your eye to help it heal.
 You should plan to have someone drive you home and stay with you for the first day.
-It is important to relax after the surgery and get plenty of rest.
-With PRK, your vision will be blurry for 3-5 days after the surgery.
+It is important to relax after the surgery and get plenty of rest during the healing process.
+With PRK surgery, your vision will be blurry for 3-5 days after the surgery.
 As you heal, your vision will improve.
 Most patients will need to take a few days off of work while they recover unless they do one eye at a time.

 Your eye care specialist at Boston Vision will give you detailed instructions for your PRK recovery.

-If you are tired of needing glasses or contact lenses to see clearly, PRK can be a great solution for you. schedule an appointment at Boston Vision by emailing us at email@example.com or calling the office at 617-202 2020.
+If you are tired of needing glasses or contact lenses to see clearly, PRK can be a great solution for you.
+Schedule an appointment at Boston Vision by booking an appointment online or giving us a call at 617-202-2020

-For more questions and answers by our surgeons about the various refractive options go to www.asktheleasikexpert.com.
-To schedule your appointment, book online with us or email us at firstname.lastname@example.org to get started.
+For more questions and answers from our surgeons about the various refractive options go to www.asktheleasikexpert.com.